2025 Beijing Guoan F.C. season

-The 2025 season is Beijing Guoan F.C.'s 61st season in Chinese football competitions.
+The 2025 season was Beijing Guoan F.C.'s 61st season in Chinese football competitions.
 This season marks the club's 22nd consecutive season in the Chinese Super League since the league's inaugural season in 2004, and it is the club's 35th consecutive season in the top-flight of Chinese football.
 It covered a period from 1 January 2025 to 31 December 2025.

+Guoan finished 4th in the domestic league, and won the season's edition of the Chinese FA Cup.
+Guoan participated in the group stage of the 2025–26 AFC Champions League Two, but was eliminated from the next round of the competition.

 Summary

 Pre-season

 On 10 December 2024, Guoan announced that head coach Ricardo Soares had left the club.
 On the same day, the club appointed Quique Setién as head coach for the 2025 season.
 Setién said that he would like the team to play possession-based attacking football, and that he believed that the team should not be 20 points behind league leaders as it was in the 2024 season.

 The team began a two-week pre-season training in Kunming starting on 15 December, with players out on loan returning to participate as well.
 Newly appointed head coach Setién was not present during this phase with training instead being led by assistant coach and Spanish former beach soccer player Ramiro Amarelle.

 On 21 December 2024, Guoan suffered a temporary transfer ban from FIFA that prohibited incoming player transfers pending the result of certain financial disputes.
 The ban was lifted on 30 December 2024 following the resolution of the financial dispute, and Guoan was free to continue player transfer activities.

 On 27 December 2024, Guoan played a training match in Kunming against Shandong Taishan's U-18 team.
 As the opponent was much younger, Guoan played with a 10-man team.
 Guoan won 4–0 with two goals from Yan Yu and one each from Wang Ziming and Fang Hao.
 The training camp officially concluded on 28 December 2024.

 News reports on 31 December 2024 confirmed that the club had signed a 2-year contract extension with Zhang Xizhe and 1-year extensions with Wang Gang and Chi Zhongguo, respectively.
 Bai Yang, Nebijan Muhmet, and Cao Yongjing's contracts were also extended by the club.
 It was also reported that Samuel Adegbenro, Mamadou Traoré, and Zhang Chengdong's contracts would not be extended and that the players had left the club.
 The club also announced the retirement of long-time captain Yu Dabao and his subsequent transition to youth coaching roles within the club.
 On 7 January 2025, Li Ke announced his departure from Beijing Guoan after a six-season-long spell.
 The following day, Shanghai Shenhua announced Li Ke's arrival at the club on a free transfer.
 Ahead of the season, long-term club youth players including He Xiaoqiang, Ruan Qilong, Ma Yujun, Duan Dezhi, and others also left the club.